-Without hand he shall be broken.
+He shall be broken without hand.
 Antiochus IV was not assassinated, nor did he die in battle.
 His death in 164 B.C. resulted from a physical or nervous disorder.
 For variant accounts of his death see 1 Maccabees 6:1-16 and 2 Maccabees 9:1-28.